New Wi-Fi Now Available Campuswide

 The onboarding client installs a certificate that is unique to you and/or your device, and is required to connect to the network.

-What data will the certificate acquire from my laptop and transmit to your system?
+What data does the certificate acquire from my laptop and transmit to your system?

 The certificate allows your device to connect to CU Secure automatically after initial registration.